iainctduncan/papers/source/design.rst

 ----------------------------------------
 One could make a strong case that the defining characteristic of Lisp is that it is a language for symbolic computation in which the list structure and list processing are not just central to the language, but are the syntax *of the language itself*.
 Indeed the very name, Lisp, originally came from "list processor".
-In Lisp, the symbol is a data type, represented normally with a leading single quote to indicate we are referring to the symbol itself rather than a variable name.
+In Lisp, the symbol is a data type, represented commonly with a leading single quote to indicate we are referring to the symbol itself rather than a variable name.
 In a Lisp program, we may have a variable named foo, but we also work with the *symbol* 'foo.
-We have the option of *quoting*, (the single quote) meaning we are asking the interpreter (or technically the compiler, but for the sake of discussion we will assume interpreter) to sskip evaluating the symbol into the contents stored at the memory location.
+We have the option of *quoting*, (the single quote) meaning we are asking the interpreter (or technically the compiler, but for the sake of discussion we will assume interpreter) to skip evaluating the symbol into the contents stored at the memory location.
-In addition to this, Lisp syntax is entirely composed of s-expressions: paranthetical expressions containing lists of symbols and primitives.
+In addition to this, Lisp syntax is entirely composed of s-expressions: parenthetical expressions containing lists of symbols and primitives.
 All of these are lists of symbols:

 .. code: lisp